finshift/docs/readme.md

 &nbsp;

-## Specifications
+## Infrastructure

-### Architecture definitions
+### Overview
-- Microservices
+- Microservices architecture
 - Internal communication made using gRPC

-### Infra
 - Docker (1 container per service)
-- GitHub Actions for CI and CD

 ### Application Containers
 - Python
 - Flask Framework
+- SQLAlchemy
 - Nginx as Reverse Proxy
-- Gunicorn as a WSGI server
+- Gunicorn as WSGI server
 - Pytest/Pytest-Flask (Unit tests and Integration tests)
 - PostgreSQL

 ### Service Discovery Container
 - Consul by Hashicorp

+### Logging and Monitoring Containers
+- Sentry for error logging (Sentry Server Service and Sentry SDK for Python within each container)
+- Prometheus and Grafana for monitoring
+- ELK Stack as a centralized logging storage

+### Load Test Container
+- Locust (Load test)

 ### DataLake Container
 - MongoDB

-### Load Test Container
-- Locust (Load test)

-### Logging and Monitoring Containers
-- Sentry for logging (Sentry Server Service and Sentry SDK for Python within each container)
-- Prometheus and Grafana for monitoring
+&nbsp;

+## Some artifacts
+- FSLog - A logging library made specifically to meet the Finshift application needs.
+Created upon the Default Python Logging Library, will create logs in batch or not (depending the case) and in an asynchronous way (non-blocking), sending and storing the logs in the ELK Service

+&nbsp;

-### Services
+## Application Services
 1. Account
     - User registration (name, email, password)
     - Captcha Validation